tqtezos/lorentz-contract-param/docs/morleyRuntime.md

 # Morley Runtime

-Morley runtime (`Morley.Runtime*` modules) provides a high-level interface to Morley functionality.
+Morley runtime (`Michelson.Runtime*` modules) provides a high-level interface to Morley functionality.
 It implements [high-level Morley interpreter](./morleyInterpreter.md#high-level-interpreter) and provides functions to read and parse a contract, originate it, transfer tokens, etc.

 At present, Morley runtime doesn't communicate with any real Tezos network.